 We provide a showcase for the potential of 3-D interactive visual data exploration as part of the scientific workflow for advancing the understanding on meteorological phenomena.
 We reveal complex 3-D shapes of MCAOs and PLs and provide insights into features as detailed as the slow-wind eye of a PL (Sect.
-3.1, Movies 1-21,2).
-The interactive analysis with Met.3D

-535 underlines the sensitivity of the conventional MCAO index to the choice of the characteristic pressure level (Fig. 3, Movie 3).
+3.1, Movies 1-2).
+The interactive analysis with Met.3D underlines the sensitivity of the conventional MCAO index to the choice of the characteristic pressure level (Fig. 3, Movie 3).
 3-D IVA improves our understanding of the involved processes and their interaction (e.g., the spatio-temporal dynamics of the upper boundary of MCAOs and its interplay with the dynamical tropopause, Movies 4-6).
 Results from the 3-D IVA are used as inspiration for the conceptualization of alternative diagnostic indices (Sect.
 3.1).
-Exploratory visual analyses and elimatological assessments a long-term assessment (2002-2011) of the alternative indices underline that the vertical extent of the lower-level

-540 static instability caused by MCAOs, as well as the distance between the lower-level instability and the dynamical tropopause, can serve as improved indicators for PL tracks compared to a widely used 2-D MCAO index (Landgren et al., 2019; Kolstad et al., 2009; Fletcher et al., 2016; Papritz et al., 2015; Kolstad, 2017; Polkova et al., 2019; Papritz and Sodemann, 2018).
+Exploratory visual analyses and climatological assessments underline that the vertical extent of the lower-level static instability caused by MCAOs, as well as the distance between the lower-level instability and the dynamical tropopause, can serve as improved indicators for PL tracks compared to a widely used 2-D MCAO index (Landgren et al., 2019; Kolstad et al., 2009; Fletcher et al., 2016; Papritz et al., 2015; Kolstad, 2017; Polkova et al., 2019; Papritz and Sodemann, 2018).

-We investigate the link between MCAOs and PLs by assessing the performance of MCAO indices in distinguishing times and 545 locations of observed PLs (Sect.
+530 We investigate the link between MCAOs and PLs by assessing the performance of MCAO indices in distinguishing times and locations of observed PLs (Sect.
 3.3).
 The quantitative association between MCAO height and PLs shown here could be a first step towards improving marine services.
 For instance, Polkova et al. (2021) report a prediction skill for MCAOs in the Nordic Sea for as long as 20 days ahead, whereas PLs can only be predicted up to a day ahead.
 If it were possible to obtain information about e.g. the frequency of PLs from characteristics of MCAOs, this could improve marine services accordingly.
-Previous studies demonstrated that MCAOs are a necessary condition for PL development (Ese et al., 1988; Noer et al., 2011;

-- 550 Kolstad, 2011; Mallet et al., 2013).
+Previous studies demonstrated that MCAOs are a necessary condition for PL development (Ese et al., 1988; Noer et al., 2011; 535 Kolstad, 2011; Mallet et al., 2013).
 However, what it is exactly about MCAOs that is decisive for PL occurrence and how often PLs accompany MCAOs is still debated.
 Terpstra et al. (2020) suggested that neither the duration nor the maturity of MCAOs has a distinct relation to PL initiation.
 Our results might appear at odds with studies suggesting that PLs mostly happen outside of MCAOs (e.g., Terpstra et al., 2016).
-However, other authors (Rasmussen, 1983; Kolstad, 2011) have pointed out that PLs happen also within MCAOs, especially those with warm-core thermal instability typically develop deep inside the polar - air mass.
-Upper-level forcing in the form of a positive potential vorticity anomaly is generally associated with the upward 555 doming of underlying isentropic surfaces (see e.g., Hoskins et al., 2007).
-The height of MCAOs (defined here as the level at which potential temperature aloft equals potential temperature at the surface) therefore depends also on upper-level anomalies, which means the new MCAO index implicitly contains additional information about upper-level forcing that conventional index variants do not include (as these are purely a measure of the coldness of the CAO relative to the sea surface).
-This could explain - 560 why the association between the new MCAO index and the time and location of PLs is stronger, compared with conventional index variants.
+However, other authors (Rasmussen, 1983; Kolstad, 2011) have pointed out that PLs happen also within MCAOs, especially those with warm-core thermal instability typically develop deep inside the polar air 540 mass.
 The new MCAO index introduced here allows narrowing down the areas at risk for PLs, overcoming one of the disadvantages of the conventional MCAO index, which tends to identify too large areas at risk.
 Recently, and independently from our study, Terpstra et al. (2021) as well identified the usefulness of considering the vertical extent of MCAOs.
 The new MCAO index introduced here closely resembles a metric independently introduced in their study.
-Both studies underline the 565 usefulness of considering the vertical extent of MCAOs.
+Both studies underline the usefulness 545 of considering the vertical extent of MCAOs.